ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-iam-vrealize.md

 * User IDs - These IDs are assigned to people who require access to the system.
 * Service IDs - These IDs are used by the IC4V automation or used by software components.
 * Local IDs - These IDs are local to the application.
-* SSH IDs - These IDs are used to access the Linux® VMs that host the applications
+* SSH IDs - These IDs are used to access the Linux® VMs that host the applications.

 ## VMware Solutions infrastructure AD domain
 {: #vrw-iam-vrealize-ad}